nnirror/wax/README.md

 ## or
 Computes the logical OR of `signal in 1` `signal in 2`.

+## overdrive
+Overdrives `signal in` by `amount`, which expects a range of floats 0 - 1.
+Higher `amount` values produce more distortion.

 ## pattern
 Generates a customizable wavetable using [Facet](https://github.com/nnirror/facet), a live coding language based in JavaScript.